otrv4/otrv4/architecture-decisions/003-version-advertisement.md

 We will keep  the use of query message for OTRv3 compability and also to work as kind of ping message.

+We introduce the concept of a Version Advertisement, which contains the versions supported by your client, the expiration date of the advertisement, a signature of the supported versions and the expiration date, and the public keys used to establish trust with the signature.

-We will use this version advertisement in two ways, one is publishing it in a public server so when a person wanna to chat with someone using OTR, they can check peer's compability and version support.
-Also, we should have this information public to provide initiator's participation deniability.
+We recommend publishing this version advertisement for two reasons, one is so when a person wants to chat with someone using OTR, they can double check the peer's compatibility and version support.
+Two, having this signed information public will provide participation deniability for both parties despite the usage of signed messages in the OTR conversation.

 We will prioritise high versions, so in the case when user receives 2 different version advertisement from server, the conversation should initalize in the higer version supported by both.

-As query message does not have any data to validate if the version advertised is true and belongs to the person that sends it, we are going to have ZKPK signed version advertisement attached to DAKE messages (field one and field two), so users can validate if this version was signed by the person who belongs to.
+Since the query message does not have any data to validate if the version advertised belongs to the person that sends it, we are going to have a signature of the version advertisement and expiration attached to DAKE messages (field one and field two), so users can validate if this version and expiration were signed by a key they trust.

-To provide revogation and to prevent people from using obsolete versions, we will have a medium (6 months) expiration date attached to each version advertisement.
+To provide revocation and to prevent people from using obsolete versions, we will have a minimum (6 months) expiration date attached to each version advertisement.
-Clients and user also are able to define the expiration if they wanna.
+Clients and user may redefine the version expiration if desired.

-To request version advertisement is not mandatory for all conversations but is the only way to have an idea about what the other peer supports.
+Requesting version advertisements from the server is not mandatory for all conversations, but is the only way to try to verify whether a user only supports version 3 or not.

-And alse as the idea is to protect user from version downgrade and not to provide identification, if a user is going to engage in a conversation and its receive an advertisemente where does not belong to it but its suuport the same version, we will not abort the conversation.
+And also the goal is to protect the user from version downgrade and not to prove identification, if a user is going to engage in a conversation and they receive an advertisement that does not belong to a key they trust but its suuport the same version, we will not abort the conversation.

-To reduce downgrade possibility, if user receives query message requesting conversation in version 3, we should checks peer compability by requesting version advertisement to server.
+To reduce downgrade possibility, if the user receives a query message requesting a conversation in version 3, we should check the peer's version support by requesting a version advertisement from the server.

 ### Consequences